mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 `--extra-index-url` makes you vulnerable to dependency confusion attacks because it checks the PyPi repository for the package before it checks the custom repository. `--extra-index-url` adds the provided URL as an additional registry which the client checks if the package is present.
-`--index-url` tells the client to check for the package on the provided url only.
+`--index-url` tells the client to check for the package on the provided URL only.

 If you were following the guide and want to install the `MyPyPiPackage` package, you can run: